viraniaman94/sendenv/Thoughts.md

 - In the future, allow people to host their own relay and rendezvous servers.
 - Add autocomplete to all commands
 - Autocomplete should be dynamic - don't show existing items in the dropdown list
+- What happens when receiver enters wrong code?
+- What happens to export values when they are overwritten?

 ## Happy path flow